robertmuth/Cwerg/FE/Docs/ast.md

 Flags:
 * init: run function at startup
 * fini: run function at shutdown
+* extern: is external function (empty body)
+* cdecl: use c-linkage (no module prefix)
+* poly: is polymorphic function
 * pub: has public visibility
 * ref: address may be taken
-* extern: is external function (empty body)
-* cdecl: use c-linkage (no module prefix)
 * doc: possibly multi-line comment